Asiemut

 Asiemut is a Canadian documentary film depicting the 8000 km cycling and philosophical journey of a young French Canadian couple from Mongolia to India.
 It was entirely filmed, directed and produced by Olivier Higgins and Mélanie Carrier.
 Asiemut has won 35 prizes in festivals around the world.

 Synopsis

 Asiemut chronicles the 8000 km journey of Olivier Higgins and Mélanie Carrier.

-Riding their bicycles and pedaling through Asia, Olivier and Mélanie traveled from Mongolia to Kolkata, at the mouth of the Ganges in India, passing through Xinjiang, the Taklamakan Desert, Tibet and Nepal.
-Along the way, they discover the world, but overall, they discover themselves.
-Who are they?
-What do they want?
-What is their place in this world?
-Maybe, between the encounters, obstacles and the discovery, this daring journey made them reflect...
-Do we not all have a common "Asiemut"?
+Riding their bicycles through Asia, Olivier and Mélanie travel from Mongolia to Kolkata, at the mouth of the Ganges in India, passing through Xinjiang, the Taklamakan Desert, Tibet and Nepal.
+Amid the obstacles along the way, they discover the world, and themselves, including who they are, what they want, and what their place in the world is.

 Significance of the title

 "Asiemut" is a variation on the word azimuth, the direction taken when following a compass, or metaphorically, the direction taken when following one's life journey, together with an allusion to the continent of Asia where the journey was made.